-In Amarillo, just off of I-40 exit 60 in a giant field, lies a road trip legend and one of the most iconic roadside attractions in Texas.
-For lovers of old Route 66 lore, Cadillac Ranch is holy ground.
-People from all over the United States and the world gather in the dusty Texas Panhandle field off Frontage Road to make their mark on the nearly unrecognizable cars buried nose first in the dirt.
+In Amarillo, just off of I-40 exit 60 in a giant field, lies a longtime road trip legend and one of the most iconic roadside attractions in Texas.
+For lovers of old Route 66 lore, Cadillac Ranch, accessed through an unlocked gate, is holy ground.
+People from all over the United States and the world gather in the dusty Texas Panhandle field off Frontage Road to make their mark on the nearly unrecognizable original colors of American automobiles covered in unique paint jobs and buried nose-first in the dirt.
 They wield cans of spray paint, take aim and deface the beloved roadside landmark.
-And the creators of one of America’s most beloved folk art installation wouldn’t have it any other way.
+And the creators of one of America's most beloved folk art installation wouldn't have it any other way.

 A Billionaire and an Ant Farm